-It only takes a few seconds to wrap some plastic around the crown of a bunch of bananas, and it will curb the release of ethylene gas.
+It only takes a few seconds to secure some plastic wrap around the crown of a bunch of bananas.
+This curbs the release of ethylene gas.

 7. Bundle up herbs

 Herbs can be displayed like a beautiful bouquet of flowers in a vase of water.
 Doing this keeps the herbs alive a lot longer without taking up refrigerator space.
-Just be sure to trim the stems first.
+Just be sure to trim the end of the stems first.

 8. Store counter items away from windows

-It may be convenient to store melons or pears on an area of the counter closest to the window, and they do look nice in the light.
+It may be convenient to store melons or pears on an area of the kitchen counter closest to the window, and they do look nice in the light.
 But don’t do it unless you want them to ripen faster.
 The added heat from direct sunlight speeds up the ripening process.

 9. Keep onions in pantyhose

-Drop an onion in each foot, tie a knot in between and continue this pattern until you fill the legs.
+Drop an onion in each foot, tie a knot above it and continue this pattern until you fill the legs.
 Hang the pantyhose in a cool, dry, dark place, such as a pantry or closet.
 When you need an onion, just snip one free.

 “Apparently keeping the onions dry, able to breathe, separated, and suspended in the air maximizes their shelf life.”